 Lappin-Scott, Hilary Department of Biology, University of Calgary, Calgary, Alberta, Canada.

-Costerton, J. William F. Department of Biology, University of Calgary, Alberta, Canada.
+Costerton, J. William F. Department of Biology, University of Calgary, Calgary, Alberta, Canada.

 Show previous versions

 - Microbial fouling

 - Marine environments